rlwhitby/casting_agency_capstone/README.md

 ## Overview
 > This is my final capstone project for the Udacity Full Stack Web Developer Nanodegree.

-> It is a demonstration project to showcase my skills in Flask, SQLAlchemy, Auth0, Render to develop and deploy a API backend application.
+> It is a demonstration project to showcase my skills in Flask, SQLAlchemy, Auth0, Render to develop and deploy an API backend application.
 >
 > This application follows [PEP8 style guidelines](https://peps.python.org/pep-0008/).
-Pycodestyle is installed to check the python code file against the PEP8 style conventions.
+Pycodestyle is installed to check the python code files against the PEP8 style conventions.

 # Deployment
 This application is hosted on [Render](https://render.com/) at: #TODO